nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Committing.md

 The **Commit** command creates a new [commit](../GitConcepts/Commits.md) from [staged changes](Stage-Unstage-IndexEditor.md) in the local repository.

-- It is recommended that the [**Commit View**](Commit-View.md) be used to create commits in most instances, as this allows new commits to be easily created.
+- Using the [**Commit View**](Commit-View.md) to create commits in most instances is recommended, as this allows new commits to be easily managed.
-- Alternatively, the **Local \| Commit** command will bring up a dialog allowing additional functionality such as re-selecting a commit message from a recent previous commit.
+- Alternatively, the **Local \| Commit** command adds a dialog with additional functionality, such as selecting a commit message from a recent previous commit.

 ## Commit Basics

-The following changes will be included in the commit:
+The following changes will be included in a commit:
-- If all modified files in the *Working Tree* have been [staged in the Index](Stage-Unstage-IndexEditor.md), **Commit** will create a commit consisting of these staged changes.
+- **All staged changes**: If all modified files in the *Working Tree* are [staged in the Index](Stage-Unstage-IndexEditor.md), the **Commit** will consist of these staged changes.
-- If there is a mix of staged and unstaged changes to files in the *Working Tree*, **Commit** will only commit the staged changes, and the residual changes will remain as modified files in the *Working Tree*.
+- **Staged changes only**: If there is a mix of staged and unstaged changes in the *Working Tree*, only the staged changes will be committed.
+The remaining changes will stay as modified files in the *Working Tree*.
-- If the *Working Tree* contains modified files, however there are no staged changes, **Commit** will ask prompt whether to to automatically stage all visible modified files and then create the new commit.
-This has the same result as manually selecting all modified files, staging them, and then committing.
+- **No staged changes**: If the *Working Tree* contains modified files, but no changes are staged, the **Commit** command will prompt you to automatically stage all visible modified files before creating the commit.
+This produces the same result as manually staging and committing all modified files.

 After the commit:
-- New files added to the index (i.e. staged) will be added to the repository.
+- Newly staged files will be added to the repository.
 - Modified files will be updated in the repository.
-- Previously tracked files which are deleted in the *Working Tree* and staged will be removed from the repository.
+- Previously tracked files were deleted in the *Working Tree* and staged and will be removed from the repository.

 ## Commit Messages

-While entering the commit message, you can use *\<Ctrl>+\<Space>*-keystroke to auto-complete file names or file paths.
+While entering the commit message, use the *\<Ctrl>+\<Space>*-keystroke to auto-complete file names or paths.
-SmartGit will show a shortlist of files which are eligible for the commit - selecting a file will paste the name into the commit message.
+SmartGit will display a shortlist of files eligible for the commit, and when selecting a file, it will paste its name into the commit message.

-Use **Select from Log** to choose a commit message or SHA ID from the Log.
+- Use **Select from Log** to choose a commit message or SHA ID from the Log.

 #### Tip
-> - As commit messages are often shown alongside a commit hash, it is important to keep commit messages short, and to the point, so other users of the repository can quickly scan to see what changes the commit contains.
+> - As commit messages are often displayed alongside a commit hash, keep them short and to the point, allowing other users to understand the changes in a commit quickly.
-> - By default, SmartGit 'guides' you in writing commit messages in a standardized format with limited line lengths.
+> - By default, SmartGit 'guides' the writing of commit messages in a standardized format with limited line lengths.
-> You can disable this line length guide in **Edit \| Preferences**.
+> You can disable this line length guide under **Edit \| Preferences**.

 ## Amending Commits

-If **Amend last commit** is selected, you can combine the current changes with the previous commit, e.g. to add a file which was modified but not included in the previous commit.
+If **Amend last commit** is selected, you can combine the current changes with the previous commit, such as adding a modified file excluded from the previous commit.
-By default, this option is only available for commits not yet pushed.
-You can enable this option for already pushed commits in Preferences, section **Commands**.
+By default, this option is only available for commits that have not been pushed.
+You can enable it for already pushed commits in **Preferences** under the **Commands** section.

 When amending a commit, you have the option to replace, or reuse the commit message on the previous commit.

 **Note:**
-> Amend last commit is equivalent to removing the previous commit, and replacing it with a new commit representing changes made in both commits.
+> - Amending a commit replaces the previous commit with a new one that combines changes from both commits.
-> This is why amending a commit which has already been pushed to a remote repository is not advised.
+> - Amending a pushed commit is not recommended because it effectively rewrites the commit history and my cause issues for other users.

-If you commit while the working tree is in *merging* state, you will have the option to create either a merge commit or a normal commit.
-See [Merge](Branch/Merge.md) for details.
+If you commit while the Working Tree is *merging*, you can create either a merge or a normal commit.
+See **[Merge](Branch/Merge.md)** for details.

 #### Note
 > - If the Working Tree is in a *merging* or *rebasing* state (see [Merge](Branch/Merge.md) and [Rebase](Branch/Rebase.md)), you can only commit the entire working tree.